jaantollander/masters-thesis/content/30_background.md

 ## Batch Processing
-Many clusters use a *workload manager* run programs as *batch processes*.
+Many clusters use a *workload manager* to run programs as *batch processes*.
 A batch process is a computation that runs from start to finish without user interaction, unlike interactive processes such as word editors or web servers which respond to user input.
 Furthermore, batch processes on clusters must predefine their resource requirements.

 ## Slurm workload manager
 *Slurm* is a workload manager for Linux clusters.
-It is responsible for allocating access to the computing resouces for users to perform batch processes.
+It is responsible for allocating access to the computing resources for users to perform batch processes.
 These computing resources include nodes, processors-per-node, memory-per-node, and maximum duration.
-The access to the resources may be exclusive or nonexclusive depending on the configuration.
+The access to the resources may be exclusive or nonexclusive, depending on the configuration.
-We refer to such an resource allocation as a *job*.
+We refer to such a resource allocation as a *job*.
-Individual job may contain multiple *job steps* that may execute sequentially or in parallel.
+An individual job may contain multiple *job steps* that may execute sequentially or in parallel.
 Slurm provides a framework for starting, executing, and monitoring work on the allocated nodes.
-Slurm groups nodes into *partitions* which may be overlapping.
+Slurm groups nodes into *partitions*, which may be overlapping.
 It also maintains a queue of jobs waiting for resources to become available for them to be started.
-Slurm can also perform accounting of resouce usage.
+Slurm can also perform accounting for resource usage.
 [@slurmdocs]